LunaticFringers/shepherd/README.md

 [![license](https://img.shields.io/badge/license-AGPL%20V3-blue)](https://github.com/LunaticFringers/shepherd/blob/master/LICENSE)
 [![codecov](https://codecov.io/gh/LunaticFringers/shepherd/branch/main/graph/badge.svg)](https://codecov.io/gh/LunaticFringers/shepherd)

-Shepherd implements an orchestrator tool useful for provisioning development platforms.
+Shepherd functions as a specialized orchestration tool designed to streamline the provisioning of development platforms.

 > **Note:** Should a bug be found and not expected to be related with
 > [known issues][issues], one should feel encouraged to file a new issue.